FDIS icon

 Should You Invest in the Fidelity MSCI Consumer Discretionary Index ETF (FDIS)?

-The Fidelity MSCI Consumer Discretionary Index ETF (FDIS) was launched on October 21, 2013, and is a passively managed exchange traded fund designed to offer broad exposure to the Consumer Discretionary - Broad segment of the equity market.
+Launched on October 21, 2013, the Fidelity MSCI Consumer Discretionary Index ETF (FDIS) is a passively managed exchange traded fund designed to provide a broad exposure to the Consumer Discretionary - Broad segment of the equity market.

 Should You Invest in the Fidelity MSCI Consumer Discretionary Index ETF (FDIS)?